gravityplus/Gravity-Forms-Stripe/readme.txt

 * Initial release.
 Process charges (one-time payments) only.

 == Upgrade Notice ==
+= 1.7.10.1 =
+New version available!
+Fixes several issues & adds support for Stripe accounts with multiple currencies.

 = 1.7.2.3 =
 Important fix for JS issue in IE9 that prevents successful form submission.